 Frequently Asked Questions

-Is colored toilet paper bad for you?
+Is modern colored toilet paper safe to use?

 While not as common as in its heyday, pink toilet paper can still be found in the US through specialty stores, online retailers, and brands like Renova that distribute their colored products internationally.
+These options often focus on meeting modern safety standards.

-What is the most eco-friendly toilet paper?
+What are the most eco-friendly toilet paper options available?

-Does dyed toilet paper affect septic systems?
+Does dyed toilet paper negatively affect septic systems?